-10 Mistakes Au Pairs Make (And How to Avoid Them)
+10 Common Mistakes Au Pairs Can Make — and How to Avoid Them

 The Habits That Create a Smoother, Happier Placement